 You can add a mediation sequence to the In Flow, which converts the JSON request from the application and sends it in XML format to the backend service.
 You will also need to convert the XML responses from the backend service, to JSON which can be detected by your application.
 To convert the responses from XML to JSON, you can add another mediation sequence to the Out Flow.

-WSO2 API Cloud offers a wide variety of custom sequences out-of-the-box, that can be applied according to your requirements.
-Some examples for custom message mediation are listed below.
+WSO2 API Cloud offers a wide variety of custom sequences out-of-the-box, which can be applied according to your requirements.
+Following are some of the custom message mediation examples: